fidian/presentations/signs-signals-and-codes-merit-badge/index.md

 Notes:

 Optical telegraph, 18th century France.
+Mostly used to spread gossip about aristocrats.

 ----